-Paul has been trying to bring his readers along with him through an argument that everything has changed with Christ's death and resurrection.
+Paul, calling upon the intelligence of his readers, has been trying to bring them along with him through an argument that everything has changed with Christ's death and resurrection.
 Writing to a group of new Christians who are either still strongly connected with their previous Jewish faith or who are being challenged by those who continue to practice their Jewish faith, Paul argues that faith in Christ provides a whole new way to be reconciled with God - justified, sanctified, "saved" if you will, brought into a right relationship with God.
-His argument is that this justification is through Christ's death on the cross, and is freely available to and given to anyone who believes.
-Paul declares at some length that to receive this grace from God it is sufficient merely to have faith - that it is no longer necessary to be obedient to the law given through Moses.
+His argument is that this justification is through Christ's death on the cross and is freely available to and given to anyone who believes.
+Paul declares at some length that to receive this grace from God it is sufficient merely to have faith and thus it is no longer necessary to be obedient to the law given through Moses.

 Needless to say, there was a lot of opposition to Paul's declaration of grace and salvation through faith and faith alone.
 More surprising, however, is that there still is a lot of opposition to that tenet of faith - and even more surprising is that that opposition comes from some of the most ardent of Christian believers!
-Both groups - Jews and Jewish Christians in Paul's day, and conservative fundamentalist Christians of today - argue that strict observance of God's laws is necessary.
-Those from two thousand years ago argued that such observance is necessary to receive salvation, and those from today imply that one's salvation is so tenuous and fragile that it can be annulled or revoked for the slightest infraction of God's laws.
+Both groups - Jews and Jewish Christians in Paul's day and conservative fundamentalist Christians of today - argue that strict observance of God's laws is necessary.
+Those from two thousand years ago argued that such observance is necessary to receive salvation and those from today imply that one's salvation is so tenuous and fragile that it can be annulled or revoked for the slightest infraction of God's laws.
 And of course those who hold such views pick and choose, having their favourite infractions that will cause such revoking and conveniently ignoring those that they enjoy doing.

 At the heart of these arguments against Paul's understanding of grace and salvation by faith alone is the claim that such a belief leads to moral relativism, or in other words a sense that "anything goes."
 Some obviously went so far as to claim that a belief in grace and salvation by faith alone would lead to even more sinning.
-How do we know?
+How do we know that?
 Because Paul argues here in his letter against a claim that "the more we sin the more grace we receive."
-We saw two weeks ago that he claims our faith in Christ - especially in our baptism - draws us into participating in Christ's death, and more importantly in Christ's resurrection, and that in that participating we have become new people, that in believing we are made new.
+We saw two weeks ago that he claims our faith in Christ - especially in our baptism - draws us into participating in Christ's death and more importantly in Christ's resurrection and that in that participating we have become new people, in believing we are made new.

 There are two key questions that immediately arise if we are indeed made new through our faith.
-Last week we looked at Paul's posing and answering the first of those questions: the question, "OK - now what?" where he addressed the question with an outline of how we are to live, what we are to do as we live out being new people in Christ.
-And now we're looking at Paul's posing and answering the second of those questions, which could be phrased, "OK - now why?"
+In last week's epistle reading Paul posed and answered the first of those questions: the question, "OK - now what?" and his answer provided an outline of how we are to live, what we are to do as we live out being new people in Christ.
+Now we're looking at Paul's presenting and answering the second of those questions which could be phrased as "OK - now why?"